Campaign of the Month: October 2017

 Shep Jennings wasn’t born a slave, but he was born during Reconstruction as the next-closest thing.
 His parents were former slaves and raised him on stories of toiling beneath an overseer’s lash, and Jennings’ life as a “freedman” was little kinder.
 He never went to school and picked cotton on the same land they did for a mere pittance of pay.
-After his father was lynched by the Klu Klux Klan, he had to work twice as hard to help provide for his mother and younger siblings.
-Jennings likely would’ve died in ignorance and poverty, perhaps even a lynching victim himself: he could never curb his tongue around white men after what happened around his father, and was beaten within an inch of life several times.
+After his father was lynched by the Ku Klux Klan, he had to work twice as hard to help provide for his mother and younger siblings.
+Jennings likely would’ve died in ignorance and poverty, perhaps even a lynching victim himself: he could never curb his tongue around white men after what happened around his father, and was beaten within an inch of life on several occasions.
 It was after one such attack that his sire found him.

 Jennings’ Embrace freed him from the yoke of financial debt to white landowners, as well a the threat of further violence, but the elder-dominated All-Night Society proved no less oppressive in its own way.
 The fledgling Brujah swiftly gravitated towards the South’s incipient Anarch Movement.